 SUBSIDIARIES AND JOINT VENTURES

-No subsidiary / joint venture company has ceased to exist during theyear.
 As required under the provisions of the Companies Act 2013 a statement on theperformance and financial position of each of the subsidiaries and joint venture companiesis provided as an annexure to the Consolidated Financial Statement.
-In accordance with theprovisions of the SEBI guidelines your Corporation has framed a policy for determiningmaterial subsidiaries which can be accessed on the Corporation's website at the linkhttps:// www.iocl.com/InvestorCenter/Policy_on_Material_Subsidiary.pdf
+The financialstatements of the subsidiaries have also been hosted on the website of the Corporationi.e. www.iocl.com under Financial Performance' section.

 RELATED PARTY TRANSACTIONS (RPTs)